Updated: Dec 31, 2020

-I was a guest on one of Brehant Creations' IG Lives where we were talking about Covid-19 and weddings, and I wanted to share some of the great advice she was doling out when it comes to planning your weddings during this crisis.
+I was a guest on one of Brehant Creations' IG Lives where we were talking about Covid-19 and weddings, and I wanted to share some of the great advice she was doling out when it comes to planning your weddings during the pandemic.

 1. Get Your Plan B in Place

-If you are a 2020 May or June couple, you need to be on a Plan B like white on rice.
-This is good advice for couples even a little further out than June, but essential for these short term potential postponement dates.
+Until we're on the far side of this pandemic, you need to be on a Plan B (C & D) like white on rice.
 Even if you end up not needing to use it, it will be a huge stress relief knowing that you've got this ready to execute if you do need it.
-I've already been talking to all my May/June couples about trying to coordinate with me, their venue and their other vendors what an agreeable secondary backup date will be for all of us.
+Try to coordinate a "soft hold" on a back-up date with your venue and other vendors as you get closer to your wedding date if it looks like restrictions won't be lifted in time.
 When looking at new dates, be open to dates that aren’t Saturdays.
 I know this sounds kind of crazy but believe it or not, if someone really want to come to your wedding, they don’t care if it’s a Saturday, Sunday, or Wednesday: they’ll be there.
+Another option is to adjust your guest count.
+I recommend making multiple tiers in groups of 10, 25, 50 and 75 guests (don't forget to include your essential vendors in the headcount since the state doesn't consider them separate from guests!)

 2. Figure out your postponement deadline